gaycoderprincess/FlatOut2IngameDBEditor/README.md

 Building is done on an Arch Linux system with CLion being used for the build process.

-Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common) and [nya-common-fouc](https://github.com/gaycoderprincess/nya-common-fouc) to folders next to this one, so it can be found.
+Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common), [nya-common-fo2](https://github.com/gaycoderprincess/nya-common-fo2) and [FlatOutUCIngameDBEditor](https://github.com/gaycoderprincess/FlatOutUCIngameDBEditor) to folders next to this one, so they can be found.

 You should be able to build the project now in CLion.